Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Conclusions

 Despite imposing a number of constraints, hypothesis of Theorem \ref{theo_CD1} - \ref{theo_CD3} are sufficiently general to be applied in modeling of interest in several fields, from physics to biology to economics.

-Chaotic behavior of the modular definition of the map has been numerically confirmed by identifying a strange attractor for general choices on parameters and initial conditions, showing the sensitive dependence of the system on initial data and the presence of positive Lyapunov exponents.
-Furthermore, the bifurcation diagram of the map exhibits a fractal structure analogous to the logistic map, with a singular rising of the period doubling cascade.
+Chaotic behavior of the modular definition of the map has been numerically confirmed by identifying a confined strange attractor for general choices on parameters and initial conditions.
+The one-dimensional bifurcation diagram of the map exhibits a fractal structure analogous to the logistic map, with a singular rising of the period doubling cascade.
+Sensitive dependence of the system on initial data and rising of positive Lyapunov exponents are confirmed by two-dimensional bifurcation diagrams and the Lyapunov exponents spectra.
+Furthermore, the basins of attraction of the system confirm the presence of multistable states.

 Results presented in this work naturally suggest a number of questions.

 They might be taken into consideration extensions of Theorem \ref{theo_CD1} - \ref{theo_CD3} to the most large generalizations of the problem; in particular, we might think to generalize Theorem \ref{theo_CD1} - \ref{theo_CD3} for polynomial function of $x_n$ and arbitrary periodic functions of $x_n$.
 Furthermore, we may think about a further extension to analogous discrete maps defined in $\bb{R}^{2n}$, $n \in \bb{N}$.